microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 Since the HTTP semantic for PUT is to create a resource, a subsequent GET on the URL to initiate the LRO should return the same response as the PUT: the status monitor for the operation.
 Clients will use a GET on the status monitor URL to obtain the status and results of the operation.
-So ror this type of LRO, the status monitor URL should be the same URL as the PUT operation.
+So for this type of LRO, the status monitor URL should be the same URL as the PUT operation.

 The following examples illustrate this pattern.